awsdocs/aws-cloud9-user-guide/doc_source/menu-commands.rst

      - Start keystroke recording, of stop if it is already recording.
    * - :guilabel:`Play Macro`
      - Play previously recorded keystrokes.
-   * - :guilabel:`Developer, Start in Debug Mode`
-     - Reload the IDE in debug mode.

 .. _menu-commands-window: